christian-kevin/retreat-booker/README.md

 - **Custom logger:** Simple structured logging sufficient for scope
 - **Optimistic locking:** Prevents double bookings using version field and transaction-based conflict detection
 - **No authentication:** Simplified scope for demo, would add JWT/OAuth in production
-- **No pagination:** Works for demo with limited venues, would add cursor-based pagination for scale
+- **Pagination:** Implemented offset-based pagination with page/limit parameters
 - **No caching:** Direct DB queries, would add Redis for production performance

 **Double Booking Prevention:**